allmarkedup/stimulus-value-bindings/README.md

 # stimulus-value-bindings

-_One-way reactive DOM bindings for [Stimulus JS](https://stimulus.hotwired.dev)._
+_Reactive DOM bindings for [Stimulus JS](https://stimulus.hotwired.dev)._

 ## Overview

+`stimulus-value-bindings` lets you bind element attributes and content in the DOM to Stimulus [controller values](https://stimulus.hotwired.dev/reference/values).

+Bindings are **reactive** - every time a value is changed any bound attributes or contents in the DOM are automatically (and transparently) updated to reflect the value changes.

+Bindings are **one-way** - the flow of updates is always from the controller to the DOM.
+Direct manipulation to bound attributes in the DOM will not result in the controller values being updated.

-`stimulus-value-bindings` helps you drastically reduce the amount of boring _something-has-changed-and-now-the-DOM-needs-updating_ code in your Stimulus JS controllers.
+`stimulus-value-bindings` can help you drastically reduce the amount of boring _something-has-changed-and-now-the-DOM-needs-updating_ code in your Stimulus JS controllers.

-It allows you to declaratively bind element attributes and content to [Stimulus controller values](https://stimulus.hotwired.dev/reference/values).
-When a value is changed (via the [setter methods](https://stimulus.hotwired.dev/reference/values#setters) or when the associated data attribute value is changed) any bound DOM elements will **automatically be updated** to reflect the new value.

 > [!NOTE]
-> This documentation is very bare-bones at the moment!
-More detailed information coming soon.
+> This documentation is a work-in-progress at the moment... keep checking back for updates.

 ## Simple counter example

+The example below is a simple 'counter' example that should help to demonstrate how reactive value bindings work.

 ▶️ [View this example running in JSBin](https://jsbin.com/hitotizesi/edit?html,output)